Miller, Ross & Goldman Commercial Debt Collection Agency logo

 MRG offers commercial debt collection, commercial debt reduction negotiations, nationwide legal support for collection lawsuits, and construction lien services.
 They claim a 95%+ consistent collections success rate and state clients recover 30-50% more cash flow compared to competing firms.
 The company operates on a contingency fee basis ("no collection, no fee") for most services, meaning they only profit when they successfully recover funds.
 They maintain coverage in all 50 U.S. states and over 80 countries, with SOC 1 Type II/SOC 2 Type II and PCI DSS certifications.

-MRG distinguishes itself through claims of superior recovery rates, a senior team with 75+ combined years of commercial collections experience, and customized strategies rather than one-size-fits-all approaches.
+MRG distinguishes itself through claims of more listed recovery rates, a senior team with 75+ combined years of commercial collections experience, and customized strategies rather than one-size-fits-all approaches.
 They emphasize relationship preservation alongside collections recovery and report successful claims to major business credit bureaus including Experian and D&B. The company holds an A+ rating from the Better Business Bureau as of April 2026.

 As a B2B collections firm, MRG operates in a fundamentally different space than consumer-focused debt relief.
-Honest assessment: their claims of exceptional success rates and recovery multiples are marketing assertions not independently verified on the website.
+Honest assessment: their claims of high listed success rates and recovery multiples are marketing assertions not independently verified on the website.
 The contingency fee model is favorable for clients, but terms and conditions for specific situations are not detailed.
 Companies considering this service should request detailed quotes and references, as results will vary significantly based on debtor viability and claim characteristics.

 When evaluating debt relief companies, consumers should compare settlement programs against alternatives like debt consolidation loans, which combine multiple debts into a single fixed-rate payment.
 Credit counseling through nonprofit agencies offers free budgeting help without impacting credit scores.
 For those whose credit has already been damaged, credit repair services can address inaccurate negative items on reports.
 Personal loans for bad credit may provide funds for debt payoff at lower rates than credit cards, and credit monitoring services help track progress throughout the recovery process.
 Consolidating high-interest balances into a single installment loan with a fixed rate can reduce total interest paid and simplify monthly budgeting.